overington/cv/base.md

 <!-- I have gotten the most satisfaction from the following ... intellectually stimulating -->

-During the the module _Introduction to Scientific Computing_, we were taught how to model many different mathematical functions and analyse datasets; extracting relevant physical information from them.
+During the module _Introduction to Scientific Computing_, we were taught how to model many mathematical functions and analyse datasets; extracting relevant physical information from them.
 Of note, we learned about linear regression algorithms and curve fitting and image manipulation and cleaning using discrete Fourier transform; which drew upon my mathematical knowledge of linear algebra, and calculus.

 As my final project for scientific computing, I used the researched and analysed gravitational waves, using the public data-set from the LIGO interferometers.
 Using Fourier transform to clean the signals, and a linear regression to fit.